1aeo/TorUtils/relay-setup/README.md

 # Tor Relay Setup

-Create and manage Tor relays on Ubuntu 24.04.
+Create and manage Tor relays on Ubuntu 24.04 or Debian 13.

 ## Quick Start